-First, spread and sweep product uniformly over the surface.
 Surface must be dry.
-Using a push broom, sweep the product to fill the joints completely, down to their full depth.
-Avoid sweeping the product over long distances, so that its integrity is preserved.
-Joints must be filled up to the bottom of the pavers chamfer, or at least 1/8” (3 mm) below the top of pavers.
-Lastly, sweep off excess product from the paved surface with a hard-bristle broom ensuring as much sand is removed from the surface as possible.
-Use a leaf blower to remove all remaining DOMINATOR POLYMERIC SAND residue from the paved surface.
+Using a push broom, spread and sweep the product uniformly over the surface to fill the joints completely, up to their full depth of at least 1".
+Avoid sweeping the product over long distances, so that its integrity is preserved (work in sections of 20 sq. ft. or less for best results).
+Joints must be filled up to the bottom of the pavers’ chamfer (beveled edge), or at least 1/8" (3 mm) below the top of pavers.
+Last, sweep off excess product from the paved surface with a hard-bristle broom ensuring as much sand is removed from the surface as possible.
+Use a leaf blower on the lowest setting to gently remove remaining DOMINATOR® POLYMERIC SAND from the paved surface.
+Avoid over blowing.

-Set the spray nozzle to “shower”.
-Work in sections of no more than 9 sq. ft. at a time.
+Set the spray nozzle to “Shower.”
+Work in sections of no more than 9 sq. ft.
 Start showering from the bottom of the slope or the lowest part of the job.
-Apply water to each section for approximately 5-30 seconds for the first watering (see chart below) without displacing the sand, ensuring wetness throughout the joint.
+Apply water to each section for approximately 5-30 seconds without displacing the sand, ensuring wetness throughout the joint.
+See Activation Time Chart above or the Technical Data Sheets for approximate watering times needed for your joint width.
 Wet the joints and rinse the residue off the paver surface simultaneously.
 All residue should go directly into the paver joints.
-Wait a few seconds for the water to absorb into the joint and then apply water to the same section again for approximately 3-15 more seconds.
-Stop showering if you see foam or when you see water retention on the paver joints.
+Stop showering if you see water retention or a foaming action on the paver joints.
+Wait 1-3 minutes for water to absorb in a section before the second watering, which is a shorter duration.
+Use a leaf blower to remove any excess water and polymers remaining on the surface of the pavers.
+Failure to remove all polymers through this final step will cause a film to remain on the surface.

 Can I apply sealer immediately after placing sand between the joints?